-(4) A description of the current and/ or past working relationship that the institution has with the organization contributing the resources and the involvement they will have with this proposed project.
+(4) A description of the current and/ or past working relationship that the institution has with the organization contributing the resources and the involvement it will have with this proposed project.

-(5) The date the contribution will be made available and a statement that describes the duration of the contribution;

-(6) Any terms or conditions affecting the commitment, other than receipt of a HUD Grant; and

-(7) The signature of the appropriate executive officer authorized to commit the funds and/or goods and/or services.
+- (5) The date the contribution will be made available and a statement that describes the duration of the contribution; - (6) Any terms or conditions affecting the commitment, other than receipt of a HUD Grant; and - (7) The signature of the appropriate executive officer authorized to commit the funds and/or goods and/or services.
 (Only applicable to the written documentation) Please remember that only items eligible for funding under this program can be counted.

-Do not submit commitment letters, memoranda of understanding and/or agreements at the time of application submission but have the originals on file at the time of submission.
+DO NOT submit commitment letters, memoranda of understanding and/or agreements are not required at the time of application submission but have the originals on file at the time of submission.
 IF THIS INFORMATION IS INCLUDED, IT WILL NOT BE CONSIDERED DURING THE REVIEW PROCESS.
-Applicants chosen to proceed to the next step in the selection process for award will be required to submit the signed commitment letters, memoranda of understanding and/or agreements outlined in the application, within seven (7) calendar days after initial contact from the Office of University Partnerships (OUP).
+Applicants chosen to proceed to the next step in the selection process will be required to submit the signed commitment letters, memoranda of understanding and/or agreements outlined in the application, within seven (7) calendar days after initial contact from the Office of University Partnerships (OUP).
+OUP will provide specific instructions on how these documents must be submitted at that time.
 Letters, memoranda of understanding, or agreements must be submitted on the provider's letterhead and should be addressed to Sherone Ivey, Associate Deputy Assistant Secretary for University Partnerships.
 The date of the letter, memorandum of understanding, or agreement from the CEO of the provider organization must be dated no earlier than nine months prior to this published NOFA.
 OUP will provide specific instructions on how these documents must be submitted when contact is made with the applicant.
-HUD will only request and consider the resources/organizations that are listed in the outline submitted in the application.
+HUD will only request and consider the resources/organizations outlined in the application.
 If OUP does not receive those documents with the required information and within the allotted timeframe, an applicant will not receive points under this factor.